TommasoTarchi/Foundations_of_HPC-FinalProject/exercise1/README.md

     }
     ````

-    (We Skip the explanation of tags and targets in communications, since it is actually superfluous).
+    (The way we defined tags and targets in communications is not relevant here, so it was skipped).

 - Using an `omp for` loop with `ordered` attribute (meaning that the iteration will be performed sequentially over threads) each thread carries out the evolution of its own cells using the function `ordered_evo`, which can be found in `gol_lib.c` RIFERIMENTO.